 NFY – Nylon Filament Yarn

 The nylon fabric is a generic designation for a family of synthetic polymers known generically as polyamides and first produced on February 28, 1935 by Wallace Carothers at DuPont.
 Nylon comes in many types, the two most common for nylon fabrics, textile and plastics industries are: nylon 6 and nylon 6,6.
-Nylon 6,6 is made of It has a dense structure with small, evenly spaced pores.
-This means that nylon 6,6 is difficult to dye, but once dyed it has superior colorfastness and is less susceptible to fading from sunlight and ozone and to yellowing from nitrous oxide. hexamethylene diamine and adipic acid, which give nylon 6,6 a total of 12 carbon atoms, and its name.
-It is easy to find the nylon fabric today.
+Nylon 6,6 is made of two monomers each containing 6 carbon atoms, hexamethylenediamine and adipic acid, which give nylon 66 or PA 66. its name.

 LIBOLOB and Formosa, Asia Fiber Public Co.
 Ltd, Chainlon, and BASF are some of the biggest producers of NFY in the world.

 Northeast Asia consumes 78% of the world's nylon fiber for textile filaments and 51% of the world's nylon fiber for industrial filaments.
 In both cases, China is the largest producer in the region.
 China's textile filament market is expected to be the fastest growing in the next five years, at about 4% per year.

 In India Nylon filament production in 2011-12 was 33 KTA and is expected to touch 50 KTA in 2016-17.
 The consumption of NFY is projected at 52 KTA for 2016-17.

 The main applications of nylon filament yarn is innerwear, swimming wear, fishing net, sewing thread, socks, gloves, magic tape, rain coats and shower curtains.